pramitpal/msvsd_one_bit_adc/README.md

 ![image](week2/function/postlayout_align_incorrect.png)

 The output waveform after being simulated seems incorrect.
 Further investigation is required to sort as to what is causing this unexpected output waveform.(Suspecting incorrect placement or maybe some floating pins).
+# 6e.
+Issues while using ALIGN
+One of the most common issue faced with align is that if in any line of the netlist given as input, there exists a space after a mosfet declaration then ALIGN considers it as an incorrect parameter and throws an error.

+This can be easily solved by checking for spaces at the end of each statement, if any, they must be removed before moving on with the flow.

+The ``w`` parameter of a mosfet must be a multiple of 210nm which is built into the algortihm of ALIGN.

+Furthermore ``nf`` of number of fins must be greater than or equal to 2.
+Despite carefully checking for all these errors manually before layout generation the algorithm still fails to generate the correct .gds files sometimes with large designs.

+This could be an investigation for future works, as to what json inputs affect the routing and placement of each cells in the final layout.

 ## References
 http://opencircuitdesign.com/magic/